GENERAL PRINCIPLES OF LAW, HISTORY AND VARIOUS ACTS RELATED TO DRUGS AND PHARMACY PROFESSION: A TEACHER’S COMPREHENSIVE GUIDE

 DRUG ENQUIRY COMMITTEE (DEC)

 DEC was established in 1930 under the chairmanship of Col. R.N.
 Chopra.
 The committee comprised five members: Shri C. Govindan Nair (secretary), Dr. B. Mukherjee (assistant secretary), Mr. H. Cooper, Maulvi Abdul Matin Chowdhary, and Fr.
 J.F.
 Caius.
+The committee played a pivotal role in shaping the pharmaceutical landscape of India.

 Functions of DEC